-Majors will explore a curriculum that uniquely blends personal, group, corporate, and social communication contexts and modern message technology and platforms.
-This program will prepare you for a variety of communication-related occupations, which continue to be in demand through 2024, according to the U.S. Bureau of Labor Statistics.
+Communication majors will explore a curriculum that uniquely blends personal, group, corporate, and social communication and modern message technology and platforms.
+This program will prepare you for a variety of communication-related occupations, which continue to be in demand through 2026, according to the U.S. Bureau of Labor Statistics.

 - Media and social media consultation